ubaid0542/Animated-Form/README.md

 # Animated Form
-This form is create using HTML & CSS.
+This form is created through only HTML & CSS.